lucaparisi91/spack-epcc-20241106/README.md

 These repo contains configurations for the centrally installed version of spack.
 The configuration is set using environment variables.
 The user can easily override these configurations to a custom directory.

-The archer2repo folder contains patches for broken or non-existent packages on ARCHER2.
+The archer2 repo folder contains patches for broken or non-existent packages on ARCHER2.

 ## Using spack